CrewChat

 A place to have community on sets

-With all four north stars in place, the concept shifted entirely.
+With the new north stars in place, the concept shifted entirely.
 Not a crew list feature — an on-set communication tool.
 Something crew couldn't do without on a 14-hour shoot day.

 Version 3 Shipped